netscaler/netscaler-k8s-ingress-controller/docs/deploy/azure-cic-url.md

-# Get Citrix Ingress Controller from Azure Marketplace
+# Get Citrix ingress controller from Azure Marketplace

 This topic explains the steps to create a URL for the Citrix ingress controller image on Azure Marketplace.